 We recognize that each line of business presents a different set of challenges.
 We have assembled a multi-disciplinary team of attorneys with corporate, intellectual property, real estate, labor and employment, environmental and healthcare experience who can meet the needs of our cannabis clients.

-Governor Andrew M. Cuomo recently signed the Marihuana Regulation and Taxation Act (“MRTA”) legalizing adult-use cannabis, fulfilling a key component of his 2021 State of the State agenda.
+The Marijuana Regulation and Taxation Act (“MRTA”) legalizes adult-use cannabis in New York State.
 The bill establishes the Office of Cannabis Management to implement a comprehensive regulatory framework that covers medical, adult-use and cannabinoid hemp.
 The bill also expands New York State’s existing medical marijuana and cannabinoid hemp programs.
 The legislation provides licensing for marijuana producers, distributors, retailers, and other actors in the cannabis market, and creates a social and economic equity program to assist individuals disproportionately impacted by cannabis enforcement that want to participate in the industry.
 We have attorneys keeping track of developments with the MRTA, which will impact every component of the cannabis industry throughout the state.

 - Represented a client in an application for a hemp processing facility with a focus on potential environmental regulations relating to the production process.